GFNOrg/conf-gfn/README.md

 ## Acknowledgment

-This repository was based from (and would not be possible without) [github.com/alexhernandezgarcia/gflownet](https://github.com/alexhernandezgarcia/gflownet/), a library for all of your GFlowNet needs.
+This repository is based on (and would not be possible without) [github.com/alexhernandezgarcia/gflownet](https://github.com/alexhernandezgarcia/gflownet/), a library for all of your GFlowNet needs.